 How to become a state prosecutor

 There are many different career paths that you can take as a prosecutor.
 The most common is district attorney, assistant district attorney, deputy district attorney, and public defender.
-How you choose depends on various factors, such as your criminal law experience, law school GPA, and ambition.
+How you choose depends on factors such as your criminal law experience, law school GPA, and ambition.

 A few more common job titles you can get as a prosecutor are district attorney, assistant district attorney, deputy district attorney, and public defender.
 However, if you want to be a state prosecutor, you can take many other positions.
 These include assistant public defender, special counsel, public defender investigator, and deputy attorney general.

-Becoming a state prosecutor is a long process, and many steps are involved.
-In Texas, it is broken down into five distinct steps.
+Becoming a state prosecutor is a long process involving many steps.
+In Texas, it is broken down into five distinct phases.

 1. Apply